HomeSustainabilitySocialHuman Capital Management

 • Shortened work hours in order to provide nursing care to family (hours can be shortened by up to 3 hours/day in 10-minute increments, for a total of 3 years per person requiring care)

-• Exemption from overtime work in order to care for children under 3 years old
+• Exemption from overtime work in order to care for children of preschool age

 • Restriction on overtime work, exemption from late-night work, and staggered work hours in order to care for children up to sixth grade of elementary school